gnosed/namada-docs/src/user-guide/genesis-validator-setup.md

 Pre-genesis TOML written to .anoma/pre-genesis/1337-validator/validator.toml
 ```

 This file is the public configuration of your validator.
 You can safely share this file with the network's organizer, who is responsible for setting up and publishing the finalized genesis file and Anoma configuration for the chain.
+If you are setting up a local chain, see [here](../developer-guide/README.md#Creating a network configuration file) for details on using the configuration of your validator.

 Note that the wallet containing your private keys will also be written into this directory.

 ## After network config release